joagre/ratatoskr/README.md

 size: <Type, Size>
     Set the number of messages allowed in a channel to Size.
-If this threshold is reached the sender blocks or the message is ignored, depending on Type (which can either the enum ChannelOption.block or ChannelOption.ignore).
+If this threshold is reached the sender blocks or the message is ignored, depending on Type (which can either be the enum ChannelOption.block or ChannelOption.ignore).
 */
 $ sac tribute.sa
 $ sa build/tribute 100000